zzzprojects/docs/entityframework-extensions.net/pages/articles/efcore-pinned-versioning.md

 ---
 Name: EFCore-Pinned Versioning
-LastMod: 2023-09-12
+LastMod: 2025-06-22
 ---

 # EFCore-Pinned Versioning

 The EFCore-Pinned Versioning is the specific versioning conventions used by both [Entity Framework Extensions](https://entityframework-extensions.net/) and [Entity Framework Plus](https://entityframework-plus.net/) libraries.

-To make the explanation below simpler, we will only provide example with [Entity Framework Extensions](https://entityframework-extensions.net/) also named **EFE**.
+To make the explanation below simpler, we will only provide examples with [Entity Framework Extensions](https://entityframework-extensions.net/) also named **EFE**.

 ## What is EFCore-Pinned Versioning?